YuliiaCat/phone-catalog/README.md

-1. Project Description:
-The Phone Catalog project is a comprehensive and interactive web application designed to showcase a collection of phones, tablets, and accessories.
+1. The Phone Catalog project is a comprehensive and interactive web application designed to showcase a collection of phones, tablets, and accessories.
 This project allows users to browse through various products, add them to their favorites or shopping cart, and sort them based on different criteria.
 The application aims to provide a seamless user experience with an intuitive interface and efficient functionality.

 2. Key Features:
 - Product Browsing: Users can browse through a catalog of phones, tablets, and accessories.